 Who will be there to answer my questions?

-Each building is staffed with an RC or Resident Coordinator.
-The RC is a graduate student working on their Master's degree in Student Affairs.
+Each building is staffed with an RC or Residence Coordinator.
+The RC is, generally, a graduate student working on their master's degree.
 Your RC will serve as a helpful resource within your building and on campus.
-An RA, or resident assistant, is an upper–class student living on your floor that has gone through extensive training to cope with issues that may affect college students.
+An RA, or Resident Assistant, is an upper–class student living on your floor that has gone through extensive training to cope with issues that may affect college students.
 RA’s help facilitate community discussions and create a community conducive to learning.